Exact sequences in the cohomology of a group extension

-\begin{rema} A cocycle description of the differential \eqref{d21} is given in Remark 3.2 of \cite{MR641328}.
-For the special case where $N$ acts trivially on $M$, a similar cocycle description can be found on p.
-21 of \cite {MR0463264}.
+\begin{Remark} {\rm A cocycle description of the differential \eqref{d21} is given in \cite[Remark 3.2]{MR641328}.
+For the special case where $N$ acts trivially on $M$, a similar cocycle description can be found in \cite[p.~21]{MR0463264}.
 In the latter paper, C. H. Sah explored some of the differentials in the spectral sequence of a split group extension via certain characteristic classes.
-These characteristic classes have been extended in \cite{MR994078}; in that paper, the interested reader will also find more references related with these characteristic classes. \end{rema}
+These characteristic classes were extended in \cite{MR994078}; in that paper, the interested reader will also find more references related with these characteristic classes.} \end{Remark}